Cordial (medicine): Uses

 Cordials were used to renew the natural heat, recreate and revive the spirits, and free the whole body from the malignity of diseases.
 Many cordials were also considered aphrodisiacs, a view which encouraged their consumption in a social as opposed to a medical context.
 Other early varieties of alcoholic cordials were flavoured with spices and herbal ingredients which were thought to settle the stomach after excessive eating.
-These cordials were called Surfeit Waters, which were specifically created for treating overindulgence.
+These cordials were called surfeit waters, which were specifically created for treating overindulgence.

 Precious ingredients like gold, pearls and coral were sometimes added.
 These were believed to revive the spirit and to preclude disease.

 In fiction

-Lucy Pevensie, a pivotal character in C. S. Lewis's Chronicles of Narnia, was, as Queen Lucy in The Lion, the Witch and the Wardrobe, gifted a bottle of magical cordial by Father Christmas along with her dagger, prior to the Battle of Berunia.
+Lucy Pevensie, a pivotal character in C. S. Lewis's Chronicles of Narnia, was, as Queen Lucy in The Lion, the Witch and the Wardrobe, gifted a bottle of magical cordial by Father Christmas along with her dagger, prior to the Battle of Beruna.
 The cordial was said to be made from the juice of Fire-Flowers that grew in the mountains of the sun, with a single drop curing almost any illness or injury, bringing people back from the brink of death in some cases.
 The use of the word "cordial" by the author was archaic even at the time.

-Miruvor (cordial of Imladris) J.R.R.
-Tolkein, Fellowship of the Ring.
+In J.R.R.
+Tolkien's The Lord of the Rings, there is a cordial made in Rivendell which is called The Miruvor (the cordial of Imladris).
+In the book The Fellowship of the Ring, the character Gandalf reveals to have a flask full of Miruvor, which he tells was given to him by Elrond, and he offers it to the Company of the Ring.